 ---------------------------------------------------------------------

 Owning this system does not require brute-forcing, SAT solvers, or FPGAs.
-That said, one must not begrudge those honor-bound to reimplement homebrew hashing algorithms in 372 lines of SystemVerilog to avoid obligatory seppuku (as required in the blood oath taken by all computer engineering graduates).
+That said, one must not begrudge those honor-bound to reimplement homebrew hashing algorithms in several hundred lines of SystemVerilog to avoid obligatory seppuku (as is required in the blood oath taken by all computer engineering graduates).
 Here is how to break the algorithm with a preimage attack in five lines of math.
 Why do this?
 Because yours truly does not like writing C. Cue the music.

 The following debugger macros were helpful throughout the process of developing this technique.